Davethedata/PHBS_Blockchain_2018/README.md

 Unfortunately, **we can’t have them all**

 Blockchain Trilemma is a term put up by Ethereum founder Vitalik Buterin that addresses the problem of how to develop a blockchain technology that offers scalability, decentralization and security, without compromising either one.Vitalik believes that at a fundamental level, Blockchains can only **achieve 2 out of 3** of these traits at one time.

+(图片)

+### How do we annlyze blockchain trilemma logically?

+A briefly process of prove is shown as follows.For complete proof,please check:[Proof of blockchain trilemma]()

+Firstly, we need to know two basic theories about distributed systems———FLP theory and CAP theory.

+FLP theory proves that in a completely asynchronous distributed system, no completely asynchronous consensus protocol can tolerate even a single unannounced process death.

+For the complete proof, please check:[Proof of FLP theory](https://www.the-paper-trail.org/post/2008-08-13-a-brief-tour-of-flp-impossibility/)

+CAP theory proves it is impossible to get all three merits in a distributed system: **consistency, availability, and partition tolerance** at the same time.

+（图片）

+For the complete proof, please check:[Proof of CAP theoty](https://mwhittaker.github.io/blog/an_illustrated_proof_of_the_cap_theorem/)

+We can prove that for three properties in blockchain trilemma------security, decentralization, scalability------are related to the properties in CAP theory, which is consistency, availability, and partition tolerance.
+Specifically, we can prove:

+—Security needs Consistency
+—Scalability needs Availability
+—Decentralization needs Partition-tolerant

+Then we combine these two trilemma together:

+（图片）

+We prove that the blockchain trilemma exists theoritically